tiagobarrossolo/MeetingTracker/README.md

 ### What is this repository for? ###

-* This is the source code of the Maskin frontend client
+* This is the source code of the Meeting Tracker frontend client
 * The code here is later optmized to be hosted as SPA